simov/grant/README.md

   Default: `oauth`
 - `auth_flow` *optional; a-z_ chars accepted only*
   > This would be a specific flow, a niche if you may.
 Echo, Owner Resources, etc..
-Optional.
 - `auth_version` *optional; numeric chars only*
   > What version of `auth_type` are we dealing with?
-Can be optional.
 - `auth_leg` *optional; numeric chars only*
   > What leg of `auth_type` is this?